 There are many different causes of tension type headaches which cause additional strain onto the muscles of the head and neck.
 Stress and anxiety can contribute by elevating your shoulders over long periods of time which affects your upper back and neck posture.
 In addition, teeth and jaw clenching will contribute towards tension type headaches.

 An Osteopath will take a case history and explain to you what is happening.
 After that they will provide hands on treatment aimed to reduce tensions into your head and neck.
 The osteopath will address the whole posture to get other areas moving more freely (typically upper back) to reduce pressure onto your head and neck.
-Osteopaths use a combination of muscular stretching, joint articulations and joint manipulations (only when appropriate) techniques to increase the functionality of movement and reduce your pains.
+Moreover Osteopaths use a combination of muscular stretching, joint articulations and joint manipulations (only when appropriate) techniques to increase the functionality of movement and reduce your pains.
 Relaxation techniques and heat therapy will be explained and encouraged for you to try at home.
 In addition, prescription of muscular stretching and strengthening exercises.
 Furthermore lifestyle and basic nutrition and hydration advice to reduce the frequency and severity of your tensions type headaches.

-GP Medication and Acupuncture referral
+GP Medication and Acupuncture Referral

 GPs will prescribe aspirin, paracetamol or NSAIDs for the acute treatment of tension type headaches.
 Your GP will take into account the person’s preference, comorbidities and risk of adverse events (NICE 2012).
 In addition they may refer to an acupuncturist for a course of up to 10 sessions over 5–8 weeks (NICE 2012 & Cochrane 2016).
 Acupuncture is a therapy in which thin needles are inserted into the skin at particular points which is used with tension type headaches.

 Pilates mainly consists of stretching and muscular strengthening exercises.
 For clients with headaches there will be a physical focus to encourage upper back mobility and strengthening to reduce tensions into the head and neck regions.
 Furthermore a mental focus to reduce stress through mindful movement and breath work practised in sessions.
 In Pilates you will focus your attention on flowing movements and your breath for a hour which is calming and therapeutic.
 Moreover you will leave sessions feeling less stressed and energised.
-Pilates improves your mood as physical activity causes endorphins to be released and causes a positive feeling in the body.
-At Wellthy clinic we run studio and matwork Pilates to provide meaningful movement to keep on top of everyday tensions and proactively support your health.
+Furthermore Pilates improves your mood as physical activity causes endorphins to be released and causes a positive feeling in the body.
+At Wellthy clinic we run reformer and matwork Pilates to provide meaningful movement to keep on top of everyday tensions and proactively support your health.

 Stress and anxiety can contribute towards tension type headaches.
 Taking time out of your busy day to concentrate on deep breathing or meditation are effective ways to reduce tensions.